ethereum/statesweep/etc/README.md

 final -> seed, num

-ok so i am officially leaving it with 1 step left in order to make final.json
-  1: Either I can try to get the shitty python script to take care of everything
-  2: I can use bignum library to guess how "seed" was made. its from some sort of process on blh and input but it will take abit of fiddling to get the same results (can be ched against EF data)
+ok so officiallygot the last step left done using the python script  (making final_data.json from state_bloat_transactions.json)

 Then of course there is the matter of running a server to send the txs check that the addresses all (were) indeed empty